 Advantages of a Standalone Unit

 Investors should thoroughly assess the standalone risk of their investment.
 They can measure its beta, coefficient of variation, or use other measures as mentioned above.
 They may also minimize this risk by efficient diversification of their portfolio.
 Investors can include different kinds of stocks or assets and create a balanced portfolio.
 This will help them to mitigate the effect of standalone risk.
 They will be able to make profits even if a particular asset or stock underperforms or fails.
-The only caution here is that diversification should not be only for the namesake i.e. investments in similar kinds of assets.
-Or there should not be too much of a diversification.
+The only caution here is that diversification should not be only for the namesake, i.e., investments in similar kinds of assets.
+Or there should not be too much diversification.

 Frequently Asked Questions (FAQs)